scottbrady91/IdentityModel/README.md

 ## PASETO

 [PASETO](https://paseto.io/) is a competing standard to JOSE & JWT that offers a versioned ciphersuite.
-This library currently implements `v2` for the `public` purpose, suitable for zero-trust systems such as an OAuth authorization server.
+This library currently implements `v1` and `v2` for the `public` purpose, suitable for zero-trust systems such as an OAuth authorization server.

 ```csharp
 var handler = new PasetoTokenHandler();